uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/3-file-system.md

 In the beginning, there are no files in the `Desktop` directory, which is why the output of `ls` in this directory is empty.

 We can move up one step in the directory tree (e.g., from `/home/username/Desktop` to `/home/username` or from `/home/username` to `/home`) by typing `cd ..`.
-Here “up” is represented by `..` In this context, this command will move us up one level back to our home directory:
+Here "up" is represented by `..` In this context, this command will move us up one level back to our home directory:

 ```bash
 username@computer:~/Desktop$ pwd